 (3) The following describes the public notice or participation requirements for each category:

 (a) Category I -- No prior public notice or opportunity for participation.
-However, the Department will maintain a list of all permit actions processed under Category I and make the list available for public review.
+However, DEQ will maintain a list of all permit actions processed under Category I and make the list available for public review.

-(b) Category II -- The Department will provide public notice of the proposed permit action and a minimum of 30 days to submit written comments.
+(b) Category II -- DEQ will provide public notice of the proposed permit action and a minimum of 30 days to submit written comments.

-(c) Category III -- The Department will provide notice of the proposed permit action and a minimum of 35 days to submit written comments.
-The Department will provide a minimum of 30 days notice for a hearing, if one is scheduled.
-The Department will schedule a hearing to allow interested persons to submit oral or written comments if:
+(c) Category III -- DEQ will provide notice of the proposed permit action and a minimum of 35 days to submit written comments.
+DEQ will provide a minimum of 30 days notice for a hearing, if one is scheduled.
+DEQ will schedule a hearing to allow interested persons to submit oral or written comments if:

-(A) The Department determines that a hearing is necessary; or
+(A) DEQ determines that a hearing is necessary; or

-(B) Within 35 days of the mailing of the public notice, the Department receives written requests from ten persons, or from an organization representing at least ten persons, for a hearing.
+(B) Within 35 days of the mailing of the public notice, DEQ receives written requests from ten persons, or from an organization representing at least ten persons, for a hearing.

-(d) Category IV -- Once an application is considered complete under OAR 340-216-0040, the Department will:
+(d) Category IV -- Once an application is considered complete under OAR 340-216-0040, DEQ will:

 (A) Provide notice of the completed application and requested permit action;

-(B) Schedule an informational meeting within the community where the facility will be or is located and provide public notice of the meeting;
+(B) Schedule an informational meeting within the community where the facility will be or is located and provide public notice of the meeting.
+DEQ will consider any information gathered in this process in its drafting of the proposed permit;

 (C) Once a draft permit is completed, provide public notice of the proposed permit and a minimum of 40 days to submit written comments; and